Sautéed Mushrooms Made Lighter

 2 pounds brussels sprouts, stem trimmed (not too deeply or the leaves will fall off) and halved

 3 tablespoons olive or canola oil

 3 garlic cloves, finely minced

 1 Tbls fish sauce or soy sauce

 ¼ cup sweet chili sauce

 As you stem and halve the Brussels sprouts, toss them into a medium sized bowl.
-Add the oil and toss the Brussels sprouts to coat evenly.
+Add the oil and 1/4 tsp salt and toss the Brussels sprouts to coat evenly.
 Pour them onto a baking sheet lined with foil.
 In the same bowl, whisk together the garlic, fish or soy sauce and the sweet chili sauce and set aside.

 When the oven is hot, put the baking sheet into the oven and roast in the oven for 15 minutes, tossing them halfway so they cook evenly.
 Remove Brussels sprouts from the oven and turn oven broiler onto high, with the oven rack positioned in the top third of the oven.